Perdyx/ds-gnome/README.md

 Software depicted: Armitage, [Empire](https://github.com/EmpireProject/Empire), GNOME, Terminator

+## Usage

+Log out select GNOME Classic as your session, then log back in again.

 ## Guide

 ### Fonts

-These are up to personal preference really, but if you are on Ubuntu or a derivative, Ubuntu Regular looks pretty good.
+These are up to personal preference really, as the ones listed in the reference article are non-free, but if you are on Ubuntu or a derivative, Ubuntu Regular looks pretty good for the interface.

 ```
 gsettings set org.gnome.desktop.interface font-name 'Ubuntu 11'